arthurflor23/handwritten-text-recognition/README.md

 -   `--discriminator-steps`: Repetition of steps for discriminator training in synthesis workflow.
 -   `--generator-steps`: Skipping steps for generator training in synthesis workflow.

-#### Recognition

--   `--synthetic-data-ratio`: Synthetic data ratio in synthesis and recognition workflow.
--   `--synthetic-image-ratio`: Synthetic image ratio in synthesis and recognition workflow.
--   `--synthetic-text-ratio`: Synthetic text ratio in synthesis and recognition workflow.
--   `--synthetic-style-ratio`: Synthetic style ratio in synthesis and recognition workflow.

 #### Training

 -   `--training`: Perform training pipeline.